io-accelerate/tdl-client-python/README.md

 ### Submodules

-Project contains submodules as mentioned in the `.gitmodules` file:
+Project contains a submodule as mentioned in the `.gitmodules` file:

-- broker
-- tdl/client (gets cloned into test/features)
+- tdl-client-spec (gets cloned into test/features)
-- wiremock

 ### Getting started

 Requirements:
-- `Python 3.10` (support for `Python 2.x` has been dropped)
+- `Python 3.12` (support for `Python 2.x` has been dropped)
 - `pip` (ensure it supports `Python 3.10`)

 Python client to connect to the central kata server.